Canvas Instructor Guide

 Using the right headings in your modules is important for accessibility.
 When adding content to your modules, please avoid copying text directly from a Word document, because the headings are not pasted consistently with the right format in Canvas.
 Instead, use the Canvas text editor to apply proper heading styles.

-PagesPages in Canvas can display text and media, include file attachments, and link to other parts of the course.
+PagesPages in Canvas can display text and multimedia, include file attachments, and link to other parts of the course.
 For example, a page can be used to provide a checklist of learning activities for the week or display a video with reflection questions for students to complete.

-Pages display more smoothly compared to files, as they are built into Canvas and can load more quickly.
+Pages display more smoothly compared to Files, as they are built into Canvas and can load more quickly.
 This difference makes pages easier to access and read for students than files.

 You can also use groups to create group assignments for students to collaborate on and be graded on collectively.